pivotal/docs-tap/scst-scan/scan-crs.hbs.md

 ## <a id="prerequisite"></a>Prerequisite

-Both the source and image scans require a `ScanTemplate` to be defined.
+Both the source and image scans require you to define a `ScanTemplate`.
 Run `kubectl get scantemplates` for the ScanTemplates provided with the scanner installation.
-These can be referenced, or see [How to create a ScanTemplate](create-scan-template.md).
+For information about how to reference these ScanTemplates, see [How to create a ScanTemplate](create-scan-template.md).

 ## <a id="deploy-scan-cr"></a>Deploy scan custom resources